MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-only-identities.md

 - MOE150
 - MBS150
 ms.assetid: 01920974-9e6f-4331-a370-13aea4e82b3e
-description: "Describes how to create users and groups when your Office 365 subscription is using cloud-only identities."
+description: "Describes how to create users and groups when your Office 365 subscription is using cloud-only identity."
 ---

-# Office 365 cloud-only identities
+# Office 365 cloud-only identity

 *This article applies to both Office 365 Enterprise and Microsoft 365 Enterprise.*